Mastigias andersoni

 Mastigias andersoni is a species of true jellyfish in the family Mastigiidae.
-It has been found in waters off the coast of Australia.
+It has been found in waters off the coast of Australia in Queensland and the Northern Territory.
+The body is up to 90 mm wide and vaulted.

 Etymology

-The specific epithet, andersoni, was given by Gustav Albert Stiasny in honor of the then-director of the Australian Museum in 1926, Charles Anderson.
+The specific name, andersoni, was given by Gustav Albert Stiasny in honor of the then-director of the Australian Museum in 1926, Charles Anderson.